dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 - LESS
 - CSS

-All of these are output to the dist folder when you do `nx build dialtone-tokens`
+All of these are output to the dist folder when you do `nx run dialtone-tokens:build`

 ## Style Dictionary Configuration